Custom Tree Swing Installation

 Why is it hard to pump on a really tall tree swing?

-When you pump on a playground swing you are building up potential energy at one end of the swing arc and transferring it to kinetic energy (or speed) at the other end as you stretch out your legs and pull down on the ropes.
+When you pump on a playground swing, you are building up potential energy at one end of the swing arc and transferring it to kinetic energy (or speed) at the other end as you stretch out your legs and pull down on the ropes.
 Swings are a type of pendulum controlled by natural laws of physics.
 When you pump, your body movements are altering the effective length of the pendulum, which enables you to pump yourself higher and higher.

 The shorter the swing ropes, the greater the effect your motions will have on the effective length of the pendulum.
 The opposite is also true: the longer the rope, the smaller the effect your pumping actions will have on the effective length of the pendulum.
 With a rope swing anchored 30 or more feet above ground, pumping will have very little effect and other factors like friction and wind resistance will be the predominant forces.
 As with all things in life, there is balance, and in my opinion the pros of a properly installed epically tall tree swing far outweigh the inability to pump.

-One exception to the pumping issues listed above is that the Swurfer stand up swing can be pumped into an oval swing path even when it is anchored 30 feet high.
+One exception to the pumping issues listed above is that the Swurfer stand-up swing can be pumped into an oval swing path even when it is anchored 30 feet high.

 Scroll through the pictures below for lots of tree swing inspiration!
 To watch the video clips go to this shared album: https://photos.app.goo.gl/QRpTykrj5T5g4pJXA